 The Takeaway

 A financial checkup is a smart way to keep tabs on your money and your financial health.
 It will give you the opportunity to make course corrections and can aid you with overcoming personal financial challenges.
 If you’re struggling with credit card debt, for example, then a periodic financial checkup can help you to figure out a strategy for paying down your balances while streamlining your expenses so you’re less reliant on plastic.
-It can also help with positive situations, such as where to allocate a recent raise.
+It can also help you highlight ways you are succeeding financially and inspire you to keep going and keep your money growing.

 FAQ